George Dockrell: Domestic and T20 career

 Somerset County Cricket Club were interested in Dockrell since he was 15.
 On 18 July 2010, it was announced that Somerset had offered Dockrell a two-year contract.
 Speaking of his aims, Dockrell said "My ambitions are to keep making progress with Ireland, but also to get into a county first team by developing all aspects of my game".
 Commitment to Ireland's internationals in the Intercontinental Cup limited Dockrell's availability for Somerset towards the end of the 2010 season.
 During the tournament, Dockrell suffered a dislocated shoulder.
 The rehabilitation period meant he missed much of his first season with Somerset.
-He featured in a single County Championship match, although his appearances in limited overs games were more frequent, playing in the semi-final of the twenty20 cup and the Champions Trophy.
+He featured in a single County Championship match, although his appearances in limited overs games were more frequent, playing in the semi-final of the Twenty20 Cup and the Champions Trophy.

 A side made up of some of the best players from Associate and Affiliate teams was put together to face England in Dubai in January 2012.
 The three-day match was part of England's preparation for a series against Pakistan later that month.
 Dockrell was one of four Ireland players included in the 12-man squad.
 Fellow left-arm spinner Murali Kartik left Somerset at the end of the season, giving Dockrell the opportunity to establish himself in the team.
 In Somerset's opening match of the 2012 County Championship Dockrell took 6/27 in the second innings against Middlesex to help his side to a six-wicket victory.

 At the end of the 2015 season, Dockrell was released by Somerset.

 Dockrell was the leading run-scorer and wicket-taker in the 2018 Inter-Provincial Cup, scoring 231 runs and taking ten wickets in the tournament.
-In November 2018, he was named the Men’s Inter-Provincial Player of the Year at the annual Cricket Ireland Awards.
+In November 2018, he was named the Men's Inter-Provincial Player of the Year at the annual Cricket Ireland Awards.

 In July 2019, he was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 On 4 May 2021, during the 2021 Inter-Provincial Cup, Dockrell scored his first century in List A cricket, with 100 not out against Northern Knights.

+Dockrell signed a short-term white ball contract with Lancashire in July 2024.